 CLI Authentication

-How the MyClaude CLI authenticates with Firebase Auth, stores credentials securely, and manages sessions.
+How the MyClaude CLI authenticates via PKCE S256 browser flow, stores credentials securely, and manages sessions.

 How authentication works